Characters: X-Men Film Series: X-Men

 - I Was Quite a Looker: He used to be Adorkable before his Beast transformation.

 - Karmic Transformation: In X-Men: First Class, his transformation into Beast is tragic, but he brought it on himself.
-He makes it a little more karmic by being a complete asshole to Raven just before using it.
+He makes it a little more karmic by being insensitive to Raven just before using it.
 She tells him he's perfect just the way he is and doesn't need the "cure," and he responds with:

 Hank: It behooves me to tell you that even if we save the world tomorrow, and mutants are accepted into society, my feet and your natural blue form will never be deemed beautiful.